ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Completed the first sections of the 'PHP Basics' course on Treehouse.

 **Thoughts:** Today, I started learning PHP with Treehouse.
 I only went over a few things, such as echo and comments, but I'm really excited for what comes next!

+### Day 87: 27 November 2018

+**Today's Progress**: Worked through the 'PHP Basics' course on Treehouse.

+**Thoughts:** Today, I learned about writing and using varibles in PHP and about integers.